 The required number of smoke alarms might not provide reliable early warning protection for those areas separated by a door from the areas protected by the required smoke alarms.
+For this reason, it is recommended that the resident consider the use of additional smoke alarms for those areas for increased protection.
+The additional areas include the basement, bedrooms, dining room, furnace room, utility room, and hallways not protected by the required smoke alarms.
+The installation of smoke alarms in attics (finished or unfinished), garages, or within 1.8 m (6 ft) of a heating or cooking appliance is not normally recommended, as these locations occasionally experience conditions that can result in improper operation. \

-For this reason, it is recommended that the householder consider the use of For your information, the National Fire Protection Association's Standard 72 reads: Where required by other governing laws, codes, or standards for a specific type of occupancy, approved single and multiple-station smoke alarms shall be installed as follows:
+Per CAN/ULC-S553 and NFPA 72: Where required by other governing laws, codes, or standards for a specific type of occupancy, approved single and multiple-station smoke alarms shall be installed as follows:

-- 1. In all sleeping rooms and guest rooms - Outside of each separate dwelling unit sleeping area, within 21 ft (6.4 m) of any door to a sleeping room, with the distance measured along a path of travel - 3.
-On every level of a dwelling unit, including basements - On every level of a residential board and care occupancy (small facility), including basements and excluding crawl spaces and unfinished attics - 5.
+- 1. In all sleeping rooms and guest rooms - Outside of each separate dwelling unit sleeping area, within 6.4 m (21 ft) of any door to a sleeping room, with the distance measured along a path of travel - 3.
+On every level of a dwelling unit, including basements - 4.
+On every level of a residential board and care occupancy (small facility), including basements and excluding crawl spaces and unfinished attics - 5.
 In the living area(s) of a guest suite - 6.
 In the living area(s) of a residential board and care occupancy (small facility)